‘Jersey Shore’ Star Uses Instagram To Sell Home After Fight With Baby Mama

 The Jersey Shore star posted a photo collage of his home to his Instagram Stories on Tuesday with the caption, “Brand new house for sale!!!
 Dm @jnitrolv for further details!!!”

-People Magazine spoke to Ortiz-Magro’s real estate agent Jonny Nitro of Jonny Nitro Luxury Real Estate, whom he tagged in the message, who said neither he nor Ortiz-Magro haven’t even taken official photographs of the home or created a listing yet.
+People Magazine spoke to Ortiz-Magro’s real estate agent Jonny Nitro of Jonny Nitro Luxury Real Estate, whom he tagged in the message, who said neither he nor Ortiz-Magro has even taken official photographs of the home or created a listing yet.

 “Ronnie, being Ronnie, he’s a little bit premature right?”
 Nitro quipped to the publication.